 Regarding the primary insurance’s argument that the secondary insurance had taken a different position regarding coverage on a similar issue in an unrelated lawsuit, the court held that inconsistent legal positions could not be used as dispositive evidence, as the position could be right or wrong, in one of the two instances.

 Thus, the court ruled that “subdivision (d) specifically applies where, as here, there are two policies “affording valid and collectible liability insurance… to the same motor vehicle or vehicles in an occurrence out of which a liability loss [arose].”
 Therefore, the judgment assigning the coverage liability to Scottsdale was affirmed.

 As this case demonstrates, trucking accidents are usually very serious and can be debilitating.
 Federal law regulates truck drivers in an attempt to ensure the safety of both the drivers and others on the road.
 Sometimes, however, employers may attempt to circumvent these safety laws by providing incentives for drivers who deliver their loads in a shorter amount of time.
-If you have been involved in a truck accident in the state of California, contact Sharifi Firm, PLC to discuss the potential of gaining financial restitution.
+If you have been involved in a truck accident in the state of California, contact Sharifi Firm, APC to discuss the potential of gaining financial restitution.
 Contact us today by calling 1-866-422-7222 or through this website.

 More Blog Posts:

 California Court of Appeals Rules in Car Accident Case Alleging Jury Misconduct with Toy Cars, Southern California Injury Lawyer Blog, published March 20, 2015

 Court of Appeals Affirms Ruling in San Jose Road Rage Car Accident Case, Southern California Injury Lawyer Blog, published March 17, 2015